 Become an independent contractor with an online teaching company

-This is the preferred method and the method focused here at TeachandGo.co.
+This is the preferred route for any beginner.
 This method is where you sign up and go through a hiring process to become an online teacher with an online teaching company.

-The main company we strongly recommend you start with is VIPKID – a Chinese startup.
+The main company we strongly recommend you start with is VIPKID – a Chinese startup which is now the industry leader.
 You need to be an American or Canadian (the preferred accent) with a bachelors degree.

 The advantage of becoming an independent contractor is that the online teaching company takes care of all the business aspects of the online teaching model.
 They create the lessons, they recruit and maintain the students, they take care of the payment and communication aspects.